 Over-the-counter (OTC) medications were the most common group of toxicants pets ingested.
 The most common dogs get into are: Acetaminophen like Tylenol and Vitamin D. They include vitamins, pain medications such as acetaminophen, ibuprofen, and naproxen, herbal supplements, antihistamines and cold and flu medications.

 - Human prescriptions: 17.2%

-Medications prescribed for people is a dangerous combination for our fur-babies.
+Medications prescribed for people are a dangerous combination for our fur-babies.
 We may take something and leave it at our bedside, or on the counter.
 Pay careful attention to where you keep your medications.
 Remember to keep all medications out of reach of pets.

 - Human Food: 12.1%

 We have separated specific dangerous food in this list.
-This is just the all-encompassing category of food which includes the most common foods our dogs might get into is: Xylitol, grapes, raisins, onions, and garlic.
+This is just the all-encompassing category of food which includes the most common foods our dogs might get into Xylitol, grapes, raisins, onions, and garlic.

 - Chocolate: 10.7%

-Chocolate gets its own category for the AAHA.
+Chocolate gets its own category for the ASPCA.
 This is because chocolate tastes good, even to dogs.
 If they get access to it, they will most likely eat as much as they can.
 Also, chocolate is popular around every holiday and often left out for our dogs to devour when we are not looking.
-The AAHA said they have almost 60 calls a day related to chocolate toxicity.
+The ASPCA said they have almost 60 calls a day related to chocolate toxicity.

 - Plants: 9.3%